Canon 2000D vs Fujifilm X-T1

 It is notable that the X-T1 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.

 Review summary: Canon 2000D vs Fujifilm X-T1